yiisoft/validator/docs/guide/conditional-validation.md

 (corresponding attribute must be present) and non-empty values (not `null`, `[]`, or `''`) are validated.
 - If a custom callback  is set, it's used to determine emptiness.

-Using the first option is usually good for HTML forms.
-The second one is more suitable for APIs.
+`false` is usually more suitable for HTML forms and `true` - for APIs.

 There are some more criterias that do not have shorcuts and need to be set explicitly because they are less used: